Artists. Performers. Teachers.

 Adjunct Professor of Horn

-Tricia Jöstlein is the Adjunct Professor of Horn at Webster University in Saint Louis.
+Tricia Jöstlein is the Adjunct Professor of Horn at Webster University in St. Louis.
 She previously held posts as principal horn of the Omaha Symphony and the Des Moines Metro Opera Orchestra, as well as positions with the Honolulu and Richmond Symphony Orchestras.
 For the past several years, she has performed as principal horn of the Heartland Festival Orchestra in Washington, Ill.

 Locally, Jöstlein frequently plays as an extra musician with the St. Louis Symphony.
 She has also appeared with Chamber Project St. Louis, Winter Opera, the Webster Symphony and Webster Chamber Orchestra, and as a soloist with the Alton Symphony.
 She has played at the Tanglewood, Sarasota, National Repertory Orchestra, AIMS in Graz and Pierre Monteoux Music Festivals.
 For the past eight summers she and her husband, Thomas, have performed with the Britt Festival Orchestra in Jacksonville, Oregon.